mariogrs/Simfast21/README.txt

 	/Output_text_files  - Several text files generated during the simulation (averages, etc)

 The folder "tools/" contains extra tools that can be used to analyse the output boxes.

 = Compilation =

 Just run make.
 You might need to edit "makefile" in order to compile in your system.
 It requires the Gnu Scientific Library and the FFTW libraries.
+Make sure you compile the FFTW with --enable-threads or --enable-openmp and use the appropriate flags in the make file.

+See "output_files.txt" and "code_algorithm_diagram.png" for more
+details on the code.